What To Look Out For With Your Pet In Winter

 Winter diet

-As we tend to stray away from exercise in colder weather, we may forget our pets’ activity needs.
+As we tend to avoid exercise in colder weather, we may forget our pets’ activity needs.
 Decreased activity without a change in diet may impact your pet’s metabolism.
-Dr Sternberg thinks ‘In Wintertime, many people won’t exercise their dogs as much as in the Spring or Summer with the beautiful weather.
-If you know your dog will be getting less exercise – even if it means reducing the length or frequency of walks – remember to adjust their diet to avoid Winter weight gain.’
+Dr Sternberg thinks, “In wintertime, many people won’t exercise their dogs as much as in the spring or summer with the beautiful weather.
+If you know your dog will be getting less exercise – even if it means reducing the length or frequency of walks – remember to adjust their diet to avoid winter weight gain.”

-If your pet is slower than usual, or acts “sluggish” or like they’re in pain – all of which can be exacerbated by colder weather – ensure you talk to your local Greencross Vets .
-By Booking a health check at your local Greencross clinic, your vet can advise you about treatment for conditions for arthritis, and about diet and exercise for your pet.
+If your pet is slower than usual or acts “sluggish” or like they’re in pain – all of which can be exacerbated by colder weather – ensure you talk to your local Greencross Vets.
+By booking a health check at your local Greencross clinic, your vet can advise you about treatment for conditions for arthritis, as well as about diet and exercise for your pet.

 Undefined